FrameworkComputer/EmbeddedController/docs/zephyr/zephyr_battery.md

 Here `vendor_part` will be the default battery type.
 If this node label is present in the overlay, the [DEFAULT_BATTERY_TYPE] is set in the battery shim code with the labeled battery type.
-The `vendor` and `part` references must match an existing battery defined in the aforementioned [battery bindings directory].
+The `vendor` and `part` references must match an existing battery defined in [battery bindings directory].

 ##### Add the battery present GPIO node as a child of `named-gpios`